openhab/openhab-docs/_addons_bindings/zwave/doc/eurotronic/spirit_0_0.md

 5-30: LCD will turn off after 5 to 30 seconds

 default: 0
-The following option values may be configured, in addition to values in the range 0 to 30 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|